bpourian/mortgage-matcher/README.md

 # Mortgage Matcher

+## In brief

+The aim of this application is to take in two sources of data that contain information which correlate with the defined models `Investor` and `Loan`.
+In designing this app I have considered the object oriented developments main principals as per below:

+## My thoughts

+I have really enjoyed working on this challenge.
+This exercise allowed me to demonstrate my understanding of object oriented design and put me outside of my comfort zone as I haven't created anything like this before using Java.

+In solving this challenge and producing the code in this repository I sifted pages after pages of StackOverflow questions, blogs and articles.
+I have included below example of few of these useful articles.

+## Test Driven Development

+I set out with the aim that I was going to test drive the development of this feature.
+However I found myself fairly confused as most things I tried were new to me and it was more the case of complete the project and add unit test once you have a better understanding of Java.

+I have tried to test the main methods and use stubbing and mocks using Mockito.
+I feel that some of the tests were unnecessary, such as the getter methods.
+But I couldn't really make up my mind if it was useful or not!

+## Technical Debt

+I suppose every project does build up a level of technical debt usually time being the main factor.
+Ensuring that I kept an eye on progress and improvements to this feature I used the github issues tab.

+You will find that I have left some open to revisit in the future.
+I would say namely the parts which need refactoring and enhancing are around the mocking and stubbing out of some classes in my unit tests.

+##### Encapsulation

+Using private methods and variables where necessary to hide the internal workings of a class.
+This is more obviously mainly demonstrated in the getter and setter methods

+##### Abstraction

+I have used interfaces to create a blue print to dictate the behaviors that are expected in certain classes.
+However implementation of those methods were specific to the type of Object I was dealing with.
+Example of this is demonstrated in the DAO directory.
+I have a specific implementation for my Investor Object and Loan Object being created using a CSV.

+However, if this data source does change in the future as long as the implementation returns the type of data I expect my code shouldn't break.

+##### Inheritance

+Although I haven't specifically used inheritance in this project.
+I have identified an aread that I could've demonstrated this principal.

+In my model directory my `FundedLoan` class could've inherited from both `Investor` and `Loan`.

+#### Polymorphism

+Creating overloaded constructors although I appreciate this principal is more closely associated with overloaded methods.

 ## Questions to clarify with client

 • Is the term calculated in years or months?
+    Answer: months

 ## Design and Performance Decisions